Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe Radeon HD 5870 should in theory be quite a bit faster than the GeForce GTX 460 overall. (explain)
+Memory BandwidthTheoretically speaking, the Radeon HD 5870 will be 78% quicker than the GeForce GTX 460 overall, due to its greater bandwidth. (explain)

-Texel RateThe Radeon HD 5870 is quite a bit (about 80%) more effective at AF than the GeForce GTX 460. (explain)
+Texel RateThe Radeon HD 5870 should be a lot (more or less 80%) better at texture filtering than the GeForce GTX 460. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison